The infinity-category of stabilized Liouville sectors: Introduction

 \begin{notation} Let $\lioustr$ be the category (in the classical sense) whose objects are Liouville sectors, and whose morphisms are strict sectorial embeddings.
 We stabilize to define a category (in the classical sense) \eqn \lioustrstab := \colim \left( \lioustr \xrightarrow{T^*[0,1] \times -} \lioustr \xrightarrow{T^*[0,1] \times -} \ldots \right) \eqnd of stabilized Liouville sectors, where morphism sets are sets of strict stable sectorial embeddings.
 (The $T^*[0,1]\times -$ functor is well-defined on the nose because $\lioustr$ only contains strict sectorial embeddings.) \end{notation} Based on our models, one can straightforwardly construct a functor (Construction~\ref{construction. j from lioustrstab to lioudeltadefstab}) \eqn \lioustrstab \to \lioudeltadefstab. \eqnd And though sectorial equivalences are of course not invertible in $\lioustrstab$, their images become invertible up to homotopy in $\lioudeltadefstab$ (Proposition~\ref{prop. homotopic maps are homotopic}).

-Let $\eqs \subset \lioustrstab$ denote the collection of (strict) sectorial equivalences.
+Let $\eqs^{\dd} \subset \lioustrstab$ denote the collection of (strict) sectorial equivalences.

 \begin{maintheorem} The functor~\eqref{eqn. the functor} is a localization of $\lioustrstab$ along (strict) sectorial equivalences.
-More precisely, the induced map \eqnn \lioustrstab[\eqs^{-1}] \to \lioudeltadefstab \eqnd is an equivalence of $\infty$-categories. \end{maintheorem}
+More precisely, the induced map \eqnn \lioustrstab[(\eqs^\dd)^{-1}] \to \lioudeltadefstab \eqnd is an equivalence of $\infty$-categories. \end{maintheorem}

+\begin{remark} Let us explain where stabilization (the $\dd$ superscript) enters the picture.
+The point is that $\lioudelta$ already incorporates movies (Definition~\ref{defn. movie object}) in defining its morphisms, and receives a natural map from the localization of $\lioustr$ -- however, to exhibit an inverse to this map, we resort to a construction (Construction~\ref{construction. alpha}) where the movies in our morphisms must be interpretable as objects.
+In particular, we must stabilize our sectors to treat objects and movies on the same footing. \end{remark}

-Combining with Theorem~\ref{theorem. hom liou delta is hom liou}, we see that a category (in the classical sense) localizes to give an $\infty$-category with rich geometric information---e.g., the homotopy type of stable spaces of sectorial embeddings.
+Combining with Theorem~\ref{theorem. hom liou delta is hom liou}, we see that a category (in the classical sense) localizes to give an $\infty$-category with rich geometric information---e.g., the homotopy type of spaces of stable sectorial embeddings.